tusharsadhwani/blog/src/pages/post/packaged.md

 So try out `packaged`, and stop worrying about how to ship this Python app to your users.

+## Special mention: `PyOxidizer`

+I did find out eventually that PyOxidizer is essentially a much more capable version of what I've built, while it's not as straightforward as one command, but it lets you have a lot more complicated build setups, you can embed Rust code in your built executable, and a lot more.

+So if your usecase calls for it, you can pull out [PyOxidizer][6] as your preferred packaging tool as well.

 ## What else

 If you've read my blogs before, I swear I haven't stopped writing blogs.
 I have